 GLOBAL MARKETS-Stocks rally, dollar gains as Omicron fears ease

-NEW YORK/LONDON, Dec 6 (Reuters) - U.S. and European shares rallied on Monday and the dollar edged higher after reassuring news on the Omicron COVID-19 variant bolstered investor sentiment.
+NEW YORK, Dec 6 (Reuters) - The dollar edged higher while U.S. and European shares rallied on Monday after reassuring news about the Omicron COVID-19 variant led investors to buy stocks that will likely perform well in a rising interest rate environment.

 Yields on U.S. government debt rose, with the benchmark U.S. 10-year Treasury yield briefly climbing back above 1.4% after sliding last week to its lowest level since late September.

-Gold prices eased on a firmer dollar and rising Treasury yields, but losses were limited by expectations that U.S. consumer price data due this week will show rising inflation.
+Gold prices eased on the firmer dollar and rising Treasury yields, but losses were limited by expectations that U.S. consumer price data due later this week will show the pace of inflation quickening.

-Stocks on Wall Street were a sea of green as economically sensitive value stocks .IVX, led by banks and energy shares, rose 1.84%, outpacing a 0.25% gain in growth stocks.
-Oil stocks fueled a rebound in European equities.
+Stocks on Wall Street were a sea of green as economically-sensitive value stocks .IVX, led by banks and energy shares, rose 1.96% compared to a 1.25% gain in growth stocks.

+Federal Reserve policymakers are likely to accelerate the tapering of their bond-buying program when they meet next week as they respond to a tightening labor market and hike rates earlier than they had projected to tap inflation down.

+There have been roughly six periods since the 1990s marked by rising rates when value did better than growth, said Brian Pietrangelo, managing director of investment strategy at Key Private Bank in Cleveland.

-The rebound after a recent sell-off shows investors are not giving up on the prospect of a Santa Claus rally, said Sam Stovall, chief investment strategist at CFRA Research.
+The rebound after a recent sell-off shows investors are not giving up on the prospect of a Santa Claus rally as Omicron fears recede, said Sam Stovall, chief investment strategist at CFRA Research.

-"The market is saying that this Omicron variant, while still largely unknown, through anecdotal evidence points to something that will not be as ground-shaking as was originally thought.
-Investors sold first and asked questions later," Stovall said.
+"This Omicron variant, while still largely unknown, through anecdotal evidence points to something that will not be as ground-shaking as was originally thought," he said.

 Omicron has spread to about one-third of U.S. states, but the Delta version remains the majority of COVID-19 infections in the United States, health officials said on Sunday.

-"Thus far it does not look like there's a great degree of severity to it," Dr. Anthony Fauci, the top U.S. infectious disease official, told CNN.
+Dr. Anthony Fauci, the top U.S. infectious disease official, told CNN it does not look like Omicron has a "great degree of severity."

 Earlier in Asia, the MSCI index of Asia-Pacific shares outside Japan .MIAPJ0000PUS lost 1%.